-Here are several local top picks for thrifting around Washington, D.C.
+Here are several local top picks for thrifting around Washington, D.C. in no specific order.
 (Note: There are also many others to choose from throughout the area!)

 Located within a block of The Rodney Apartments, this shop has been serving the D.C. community since 1986.
 Secondi is known as the longest-running women’s consignment shop in Dupont Circle and carries high-end items from well-known designers.
 Its staff is dedicated to helping customers find what they need to “look your best at a reasonable price,” and its collection comes from consignors located all over the U.S.

 Fia’s Fabulous Finds is a consignment shop filled with fashionable styles.
 The shop frequently offers bag sales and other promotions, and fitting as much into a bag for a set price as you can is a fun way to stock your closet for the coming season.
 You can even buy items from Fia’s through special sales on Facebook Live.